AdityaNair07/movie-app/README.md

 ## API Reference

-MovieFlex uses the [TMDB API](https://www.themoviedb.org/documentation/api) to fetch movie and show data.
+MovieGeek uses the [TMDB API](https://www.themoviedb.org/documentation/api) to fetch movie and show data.
 Refer to TMDB's API documentation for more details on the endpoints and parameters.

 ---

 ## Contributing

 Contributions are welcomed!
-If you'd like to improve MovieFlex, please follow these steps:
+If you'd like to improve MovieGeek, please follow these steps:

 1. Fork the repository.
 2. Create a feature branch: `git checkout -b feature/YourFeature`.